otto-de/edison-hal/README.md

 ## Building edison-hal

-If you want to build edison-hal for some reason, you might want to use the included Gradle wrapper:
+If you want to build edison-hal using Gradle, you might want to use the included Gradle wrapper:

 ```